ImgBotApp/InternetNL/detail/mail/tls/version/verdict/bad_en.md

-Your mail server does *not* support sufficiently secure TLS versions.
+At least one of your mail servers does *not* support sufficiently secure TLS versions.